mity/md4c/README.md

 `md4c-html.[hc]` and `entity.[hc]` into your code base.

 To convert a Markdown input, call `md_html()` function.
-It takes the Markdown input and calls the provided callback function which is repeatedly called with chunks of the converted HTML counterpart of the HTML input.
+It takes the Markdown input and calls the provided callback function.
+The callback is fed with chunks of the HTML output.
 Typical callback implementation just appends the chunks into a buffer or writes them to a file.

 ## Markdown Extensions